 Just to keep us inspired---isn't this the most beautiful scarf?
 It is shibori and it just occurred to me that it might be my purchased item for the JCC, if I use the taupe printed linen.
 I'll check tomorrow.

 As a result of reading "365:A Daily Creative Journal: Make Something Every Day and Change Your Life!" by Noah Scalin, I stepped up to the challenge.
 I decided to create and post a new dress every day.
 Most of the dresses are around six inches tall.
 My 365CreativeDresses Blog documents that nearly-completed project.
-In a life journey, my husband and I moved to Paris for a year.
-We are back in the States now, but the influence of Paris fashion will stay with me forever.
+During this year long project, my husband and I moved to Paris.
+Now we divide our year between Paris and Baltimore, I don't post on a blog (yet) and I still think about dresses daily.